aevri/barrie-bear/barrie_bear.md

 39

 decided against it, as they were unlikely to have another such perfect day for amateur boating.
-Soon thgrrounded the headland which they had seen through the telescope, and with a final wave to Heigh, they concentrated on getting to the island as quickly as possible.
+Soon they rounded the headland which they had seen through the telescope, and with a final wave to Heigh, they concentrated on getting to the island as quickly as possible.
 After a further half an hour they were able to see it